bregeabe/NMU-antibiotics-2024/notes/antibiotic-report.md

 - Edit Patient Information - Shows the form to edit patient information.

-- Add new Specimen - Opens a blank form to create a new Specimen tied to the patient.
+- Edit Specimen Requisition Form - Specimen Requistion form is only able to be editted by admins.

-- Edit Specimen Information - Shows the form to edit specimen information.
+- Edit Specimen Work Card - Shows the form to edit specimen information.

 - Remove Patient - Allows admin to delete the selected patient.